 - The world’s largest limestone plain landscape, with the South Australian section similar to the size of Tasmania

 - Over 250 limestone caves that provide habitat for unusual fauna

 - No known permanent surface water, with large circular depressions, called dolines, and rock holes that hold water during wet periods

 - Birds unique to South Australia including the Nullarbor quail-thrush, plains wanderer and Naretha blue bonnet

 - Birds of prey such as osprey, white-bellied sea eagle and peregrine falcon

 - Reptiles such as the Nullarbor bearded dragon

 - Eleven threatened flora species including the Nullarbor emu bush

 The coastal cliffs that form the southern edge of the Nullarbor Plain drop spectacularly into the pristine waters of the Southern Ocean.
 This, combined with close visual accessibility of large pods of Southern Right Whales that visit the region during July- September, attract many tourists.
 AW has undertaken extensive work on signage and track rationalisation in this area to discourage visitors from risking their safety by venturing onto the crumbling cliffs, many of which are undercut.
-This is further explained in the 2015-winter-edition-palya-Nullarbor_article.pdf
+This is further explained in an article published in the 2015 Winter edition of Palya! newsletter .